|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=40922|

 We are required to ask your nationality.
 This may be sensitive personal data.
 Other sensitive personal data that we may process includes information that is provided from disabled voters who require assistance in the polling station on election day.
 The sensitive personal data we process is collected for purposes of substantial public interests on the basis of law which is proportionate to the aim pursued.
 In doing so we respect the essence of the right to data protection and provide for measures to safeguard your interests as outlined in our policy document.

 If you decide to vote, we mark the register of electors to show you have voted (but not how you have voted).
-This is in the public interest in order to ensure the integrity of the voting process and is necessary to perform a public duty which is vested in the ERO, the RO through their elections staff by the law.
+This is in the public interest in order to ensure the integrity of the voting process and is necessary to perform a public duty which is vested in the RO through their elections staff by the law.

 When you contact us, you may be asked for your email and telephone contact details in order that we may contact you with regards to any queries we have on your application.
 Such information is only processed if we have your consent and you can ask for this information to be deleted at any time as set out below under the heading Data Subject Rights.